 This is the first time I have ever seen an infected person let alone a mutated one.
 He is a monster.
-He stands hunched over his long hair was matted with blood and was blocking a clear view of his face.
-His body is half clothed.
+He stands hunched over his long hair matted with blood and blocking a clear view of his face.
+His body is half-clothed.
 His pants are shredded, and his chest was bare.
 I can see his pale emaciated stomach, a clear sign of starvation.
 My attention is drawn to the many cuts that cover his body.
-They produce a red pus that drips down his molting body.
+They produce red pus that drips down his molting body.

 I watch from the window for a while completely entranced.
 The siren continues and houses burn in the distance, as I gently rest my head on the windowsill completely hypnotized by the image in front of me.

-Unexpectedly a group covered in contamination proof suits appear.
+Unexpectedly a group covered in contamination-proof suits appears.
 The mutated man darts towards his next victims, hungry to spread his disease--”

 My eyes spring open and it takes me a moment to remember where I am.
 I focus on calming my breath.
 My heart feels like it is trying to escape my chest.
 It takes me a moment to remember where I am.
 I hated that dream.
 I settle myself back in my seat and try to rub away the remainder of the nightmare I had only moments ago.

 “30 minutes,” Clare says pulling my attention to her.
 She is in the same proper position she was in when I had fallen asleep.